datastax/spark-cassandra-connector/doc/FAQ.md

    spark.cassandra.output.throughput_mb_per_sec

-which will allow you to control the amount of data written to C* per Spark core per second.
+which will allow you to control the amount of data written to Cassandra per Spark core per second.

 ### Why are my executors throwing `OutOfMemoryException`s while Reading from Cassandra?